AlexanderDzhoganov/Skylines-Sapphire/MODULE_REFERENCE.md

 - 1.3 Matching components with regular expressions
 - 1.4 Optional matching
 - 1.5 Sticky properties
+- 1.6 Raw colors
+- 1.7 Working with UIMultiStateButtons

 ### 1.0 Overview of a module